 Pratt & Whitney says it could offer almost a two-year time advantage to Embraer if it selects a variant of the PW1000G geared turbofan engine for its new-look E-Jet over a competing bid from incumbent General Electric.
 The Brazilian aircraft maker is developing a radical upgrade of its larger E-Jet family, with the current focus on an all-new wing and extended landing gear.
 The additional clearance will provide room for larger, higher-bypass-ratio turbofans aimed at providing fuel ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pratt Claims Time Advantage Over GE For New E-Jet Engine".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pratt Claims Time Advantage Over GE For New E-Jet Engine".